rockowitz/ddcui/README.md

 It is possible for feature values reported in **ddcui** to become out of sync with actual monitor values.
-- If feature values are changed by using the monitor's On Screen Display.
+- If feature values are changed using the monitor's On Screen Display.
 - If feature values are changed by another program, including the command line program **ddcutil**.
 - Some monitors will change their state (e.g. red gain) when the value in the GUI changes.
 However, the monitor still reports the old value, which is shown in **ddcui**.
 This is a bug